segunemma2003/compasse-backend/API_COMPASSE_SETUP.md

 ### 3. Nginx Configuration

-The Nginx configuration file `nginx-api-compasse.conf` is included in the repository.
+The Nginx configuration file `nginx-api-compasse.conf` is included in the repository and should be copied to the existing site definition at `/etc/nginx/sites-available/samschool`.
+The script and deployment workflow will back up the current file before replacing it.

 **Features:**